HandyHat/ha-hildebrandglow-dcc/README.md

 ### Code Style

 This project makes use of isort, pylint and autopep8 to enforce a consistent code style across the codebase.

+## Credits

+Thanks to the [original project](https://github.com/unlobito/ha-hildebrandglow) from which this project is forked, and to [this python library](https://github.com/ghostseven/Hildebrand-Glow-Python-Library) for helping me troubleshoot.